pranigopu/interactiveAgents--proceduralGeneration/caseStudy/README.md

     - What do you think could be improved upon?

 ### References
-- A list of references used (those provided in the topic description and any others used).
-These should follow a recognised format: <br> https://qmplus.qmul.ac.uk/mod/book/view.php?id=653429&chapterid=66172 <br> **NOTE**: This link is to a QMUL book on literacy skills that may be useful!
+- A list of references used (those provided in the topic description and any others used). <br> **NOTE**: These should follow a recognised format: <br> https://qmplus.qmul.ac.uk/mod/book/view.php?id=653429&chapterid=66172 <br> This link is to a QMUL book on literacy skills that may be useful!

 ## Marking criteria
 - Diagrams are not included in the word limit.